Dynamic Universal Approximation Theory: The Basic Theory for Transformer-based Large Language Models: Discussion

 Therefore, we have:

 Hence, when parameters in certain layers are small enough, we can directly remove those layers since their impact on the final result is minimal.

-\subsection{How does the LoRA scheme effectively fine-tune LLMs?}
+\subsection{How Does the LoRA Scheme Effectively Fine-tune LLMs?}

-Owing to the substantial computational resources required for training LLMs and their strong generalization capabilities, we believe the focus should be redirected towards efficiently leveraging pre-trained models.
-Repeatedly training models from scratch incurs considerable computational overhead, rendering the endeavor of repurposing well-trained models in novel tasks both practically valuable and resource-saving.
-A currently prominent solution addressing this issue is the LoRA methodology.
+Given the substantial computational resources required to train LLMs and their powerful generalization abilities, we believe that more efficient use of pre-trained models is essential.
+Re-training models from scratch incurs significant computational costs, so reusing well-trained models for new tasks is both practical and resource-efficient.
+A prominent solution to this challenge is the LoRA~\cite{hu2021lora}, which can be expressed as follows:

-The LoRA scheme, illustrated in Figure \ref{fig:Lora}.\textbf{a}, adopts a streamlined approach where $T_i$ symbolically represents the transformations within the network.
-Given our prior establishment that these transformations can be cast into matrix-vector operations, from the perspective of the UAT, LoRA fundamentally constitutes a layer-wise fine-tuning tailored to specific task characteristics.
-This fine-tuning mechanism is depicted in Figures \ref{fig:Lora}.\textbf{b.1} and Figure \ref{fig:Lora}.\textbf{b.2}, where $\mathbf{W}'_{amend}$ signifies the parameters post-refinement, thereby embodying an adaptive calibration of the UAT's underlying parameters to enhance task-specific performance.